windingwind/zotero-actions-tags/README.md

 ## Usage
 Once you have the plugin installed simply, right click any item in your collections.
 There will now be a new context menu option titled "Update Tag".
-Once you click this, tags will be added to selected items or collections.
+Once you click this, `auto-add` tags(default `/unread`) will be added to selected items or collections.

-For any new papers you add after this plugin is installed, the plugin will automatically add tags.
+For any new papers you add after this plugin is installed, `auto-add` tags will be auto-added.

+Since v0.1.2, `auto-remove` tags after read is supported.
+For previous users, auto-add tags will be removed after read by default.
+If you don't want this behavior, please modify rules in the Preference menu.

 Settings can be found in the Preference menu.